 Since 2016, Dexia group has also been focusing on actively deleveraging its portfolio, in line with the management's strategy to accelerate the bank's downsizing.
-After a slowdown of the deleveraging pace in 2020 because of the outbreak of the coronavirus, the group's loan and bond portfolio further decreased by ξ 5.4 billion to ξ 35.6 billion during 20213.
-At the end of December 2021, Dexia had achieved 95% of the asset reduction targeted by year-end 2022 under the plan validated by the Board of Directors on 19 July 2019.
-In December 2021, Dexia's board of directors extended the asset reduction programme window to the end of 2023 due to the impact of geopolitical tensions on the financial markets.
+Albeit slower than last year due to the market volatility following the Russian invasion of Ukraine, the group's loan and bond portfolio decreased by €2.7 billion to €32.9 billion during 20223.
+By the end of the first semester of 2022, Dexia achieved its asset reduction target under the plan validated by the Board of Directors in July 2019.
+Since the plan execution did not fully use the allocated losses, the bank decided to continue its deleveraging activities during the second semester of 2022.

-The portfolio's average quality is good (92% of the group's total credit exposures were investment grade as of the end of December 2021, of which 46% were rated A or above).
+The portfolio's average quality is good (91% of the group's total credit exposures were investment grade as of the end of December 2022, of which 42% were rated A or above).
 However, single-name concentration is high, implying the risk of a significant impact on the group's capital in case of an impairment on a large exposure - all the more so since Dexia group has no capacity to absorb credit losses with its recurring revenue.
-Dexia group has particularly high concentrations in the Italian and Spanish public sectors (see Exhibit 3).
-As of the end of December 2021, its exposure to the Italian public sector and the Italian sovereign represented 116% and 136%, respectively, of its Common Equity Tier 1 (CET1) capital, and its exposure to the Spanish public sector represented 42% of its CET1 capital.
-Dexia has no direct exposure to Russia, Ukraine and Belarus.
+Dexia group has particularly high concentrations in the Italian and Spanish public sectors (Exhibit 3).
+As of the end of December 2022, its exposure to the Italian public sector and the Italian sovereign represented 94% and 113%, respectively, of its Common Equity Tier 1 (CET1) capital, and its exposure to the Spanish public sector represented 35% of its CET1 capital.